Website & blogs © Louis Kraft 2013-2020

 This film was the first under another Flynn contract that allowed him to act in one film per year filmed at a studio other than Warner Bros.
 This stiff Victorian drama carried Flynn’s performances in Cry Wolf (1947) and the western Silver River (1948) to the next step of being as far away from the adventurous hero as he could possibly get.
 His performance was controlled and right in tune with the time period.
 Those who saw the film and expected to see Errol Flynn the hero must have been shocked by the time they exited the theater in 1949.
 That said, Flynn’s performance shows without a doubt that he really was a magnificent actor.
 If we can believe his words, and I do, this was one of his favorite performances (if memory serves me, Gentleman Jim Corbett, see the film list above, was another of his favorite roles).
 Greer Garson, Flynn’s co-star in the film, had heard a lot of trash talk about him prior to filming.
 After working with him she had nothing but praise for the actor and man.

 Ladies and gentlemen, Errol Flynn had taken what he had learned during the 1930s, had crafted during the 1940s, and at the end of that decade put it all together.
-Regardless of what you think Flynn’s Soames Forsyte was the performance of his entire cinema career.
-I need to have a top 12 Flynn film list, and this is going to happen (I’ve just given you the two films that will make the list).
+Regardless of what you think Flynn’s Soames Forsyte, it was perhaps the performance of his entire cinema career.
+I need to have a top 13 Flynn film list, and this film is on my list.

 Here’s a quick thought for you